 The papers of Rodney Delasanta consists of materials generated by Delasanta during the course of his normal activities as Professor of English for Providence College, 1950-1977.

 Joseph A. Doorley, Jr. (1930- ) was mayor of Rhode Island’s capital city during a time of considerable urban crisis, 1964-1974.
 Relationships with prominent political figures and the inner workings of City departments are well documented by correspondence, reports and extensive clippings files.
 Doorley’s involvement in national and state politics and in municipal associations is also well represented.
-Finding aid not yet available, please contact the archives for more information about this collection.
+Please note the finding aid is in draft form.

 Edward Paul Doyle, O.P.
 Ph.D., (1907-1997) was a Dominican Brother, who also served as a Chaplain with the U.S. Army’s 104th Infantry Division during World War II.
 Father Doyle taught at Providence College before and after his service in the military.
 This collection relates to his years in the military service, his personal witness of the liberation of the Nazi concentration camp at Nordhausen in April 1945, and his participation in several Holocaust memorial programs.
 This collection has been digitized and is available online.

 John Fawcett (1909-1992), editorial cartoonist for the Providence Journal, had a unique insight into international, national and, especially, Rhode Island events of the 1960s and 1970s.
 The collection is comprised of 3,000 cartoons, arranged chronologically.